3083156185/ETETMO/README.md

 - **`1/07/2025`**: We have published some visualization experiments static and dynamic results.

 - **`11/02/2024`**: We submitted the paper.
 Code and pre-trained model are coming soon.

+## :rocket: Introduction
+This project contains the official PyTorch implementation, pre-trained models, fine-tuning code, and detect demo for ETETMO.

+* An end-to-end intelligent visual surveillance framework,ETETMO, is proposed for robust tracking of moving objects on the airport surface.

+* ETETMO replaces the traditional manually designed ID association methods with a learnable ID classification strategy.

+* ETETMO surpasses state-of-theart methods across five key evaluation metrics, achieving a 7.6% improvement in HOTA and an 11% improvement in IDF1.